terefang/rpg-srds/SRD_Bare_Bones_Lite_d100.md

 The effect level result is added to the damage dice of the weapon.

 * Damage is done against the appropriate pool.
+* If you sufferd more points than your pool, you enter coma.

+### Critical Damage

 * On a critical result damage dice are not rolled, but effect level directly applied against the crit threshold.

-* If you sufferd more points than your pool, you enter coma.
 * If you suffered more crit than your threshold, you are hovering on deaths door or suffer a permanent disability (gm decides).

+#### Optional Critical Damage Chart

+TBD. (use d66 ?)

 ### Damage and Armor